Regular Fit

 | Big & Tall / extra room | 6'1"+ | 350-400 lbs+ | 25"-26"+ | 22"-23" | 20"-21" | 34"-40" |

-Prioritize stable lift motion, a seat height that lets feet touch the floor, and a remote that is easy to reach.
+Prioritize stable lift motion, a seat height that lets feet touch the floor, firm armrests, and a remote that is easy to reach.